 In addition to local roads, the Town provides winter maintenance for an additional 30 miles of State Roads.
 These roads are Pond Road, Main Street, South Gouldsboro Road, West Bay Road, Corea Road, and East Schoodic Drive.
 Gouldsboro continues to struggle with maintaining roadways, specifically paving of roadways.
 The continually increasing high cost of paving makes it difficult to pave more than approximately a mile of roadway annually and impossible to get ahead (see Table E-2) This has been a topic of conversation at both the Town's Budget Committee meetings and Selectboard meetings.
-Moving forward, the town would like to add more each year to the paving account, but this will knowingly increase taxes.
+Moving forward, The town has increased paving would like to add to 2.5 miles more each-year to the paving account, but this will knowingly increase taxes.
 The chart below shows fiscal year budgeting specifically for paving.